Duration: 5 days/4 nights

 Group Safari/Fixed departure/Min total of 4 people/Can be booked as individual/Budget accommodation/Full Board/Private safaris are also available.

 After breakfast we take the road north to Kitgum.
 The tarmac is over and conditions dictate our progress but we expect to take around 2-2.5 hours through the rural north before a quick break in Kitgum.
 From Kitgum we head north-east to Kidepo.
 This is a stunning drive as we head into increasingly mountainous terrain before finally bursting through the mountain pass with the beautiful Kidepo Valley National Park laid out before us.
-We arrive at the campsite in time for lunch, prepared by our camp manager, and an opportunity to stretch your legs and take in the view.
-In the early evening we take a short game drive into the Narus Valley wetland to see what we can see before returning to the campsite to find your tents set up with all their bedding and the bbq being prepared.
-We’ll have time now for a warm shower and possibly a sundowner before dinner around the campfire and a peaceful evening listening to the sounds of the bush under the night sky.
+We arrive at the campsite in time for lunch, prepared by our camp chef, and an opportunity to stretch your legs and take in the view.
+In the early evening we take a short game drive and then head to Amapuis Rock viewpoint to see what we can see before returning to the campsite to find your dinner being prepared.
+We’ll have time now for a warm shower (if it’s been sunny) and possibly a sun downer before dinner around the campfire and a peaceful evening listening to the sounds of the bush under the night sky.

 Wake up in the middle of the action and watch the sunrise over the Morongole mountains with a coffee and some fresh fruit.
-Then we begin our day of game viewing with another visit into the Narus valley in search of lion, elephant, giraffe, eland, zebra, and leopard and to marvel at the sight of the huge herd of buffalo grazing in the wetland.
-We return to camp for a more substantial breakfast before heading towards the seasonla Kidepo river in search of cheetah and ostirch.
-We take a packed lunch among the Barassas palms at the Kidepo river, from which the area take their name before returning to camp in the mid afternoon.
+Then we begin our day of game viewing with a visit into the Narus valley in search of lion, elephant, giraffe, eland, zebra, and leopard and to marvel at the sight of the huge herd of buffalo grazing in the wetland.
+We return to camp for a more substantial breakfast before heading towards the seasonal Kidepo River in search of cheetah and ostrich.
+We take a packed lunch among the Barassas palms at the Kidepo River, from which the area takes its name before returning to camp in the mid afternoon.
 You can find a nice shady spot to relax or take the optional nature walk or community visit before a traditional African poike stew around the campfire in the evening.

 Up in time for sunrise again and breakfast and packing up camp for the long journey ahead.
-Depending on road a weather conditions, our route will either take us south through the stunning Karimoja landscape via Moroto or back via Kitgum and Soroti.
+Depending on road a weather conditions, our route will either take us south through the stunning Karamoja landscape via Moroto or back via Kitgum and Soroti.
 Our target is to visit the vast reserve of Pian Upe on the southern Karimoja plains and to have one final opportunity to see ostrich, cheetah and hyena.
 However, road conditions are quite frequently very poor here so we do sometimes head for the foothills of Mount Elgon and our accommodation perched on the edge of the cliff overlooking the famous Sipi Falls.
-Time for a sundowner and dinner with a view of the falls and the Karamoja plains in the distance.
+Time for a sun downer and dinner with a view of the falls and the Karamoja plains in the distance, or of the beautiful acacia studded savannah of Pian Upe, with Mount Elgon as a backdrop.

 Breakfast and the local coffee followed by either relaxing taking in the great views and crisp fresh air or the optional walk to the falls.
 It’s an interesting walk through farmland to the foot of Sipi Falls.
 Not a long walk but a steep one!
-Mid morning we depart Sipi and head to Jinja for lunch and on to Kampala (depending on itinerary) in the afternoon.
+If at Pian Upe there is just time for a quick game drive (optional and depending on road conditions) before around mid morning we depart and head to Jinja for lunch and on to Kampala (depending on itinerary) in the afternoon.

 Safari Package Includes